Blog →

 Google Workspace is collaborative at its core, though its shared inbox and email automation options are more limited.

-Microsoft Outlook is more robust in it's DNA overall, but can feel overly complex and lacking in modern design.
+Microsoft Outlook is more robust overall, but can feel complex and lack modern design.

-If your business prioritizes simplicity and collaboration with clients, team members, and vendors—I would err on the side of Gmail and Google Workspace.
+If your business prioritizes simplicity and collaboration with clients, team members, and vendors, err on the side of Gmail and Google Workspace.

-If you work in a field with a lot of sensitive information (i.e. law, accounting, etc), then I would err on the side of Outlook and their very high standard for security controls.
+If you work in a field with a lot of sensitive information (law, accounting), err on the side of Outlook for their very high standard for security controls.

 Whether you choose Gmail or Outlook, there are some business email hygiene factors to follow:

-1. Don't share passwords to share inboxes
+1. Don’t share passwords for shared inboxes

 2. Say no to forwarding if you need to collaborate